Updated January 19, 2023

 Chase often has bonus offers to new customers for opening new business bank accounts.
 Make sure you check out the current promotions so you don't miss out.

-You can earn the high APY if you do one of the following:
+To earn the high APY, just do one of the following:

-• Spend $500 per month with your Bluevine business debit card, OR
+• Spend $500 per month with your Bluevine Business Debit Mastercard®, OR

 Pros: